Rules Tom Purdy Croquet Tournament

 10. You may pick up and throw away 3 of these items during a game that may be in your path.
 Sticks, rocks, mud balls, or leaves.
 You may not block someone’s path with them.

 11. .
 There will be six players in the finals.
 The winner from each court will go to the finals.
 If we have more or less people the qualification process may change.
 Regardless all 1st place finishers will go to the finals and we may have a play off with the 2nd place finishers to see who goes to the finals so that we end up with 6 finalists.

 12. There is not a penalty for going out of turn.
 You try to move the balls back that are affected by the last player going out of turn.

 13. After striking an opponents’ ball, the striker has to pass thru a wicket before striking the same opponents ball again to earn bonus shots.

 We will draw a playing card to determine which court and what order you play in on that court.
-Hearts will be on Andy Carpenter’s Court, Diamonds on river side of Volleyball court, and Clubs on West side of VB court.
-We’ll stick a card on each stake to remind you which court is which.
-The cards 1(ace), through 6 of hearts, diamonds, clubs will be used.
-1 (ace) gets the top color on the stake (blue) and goes first.
+Hearts and Spades if needed will be on Andy Carpenter’s Courts with Spades on the river side, Diamonds on river side of my Volleyball court, and Clubs on West side of my VB court.
+We’ll stick a card on each stake to remind you which suit (clubs, diamonds, hearts, spades) goes to which court.
+The cards 1(ace), through 6 of each suit will be randomly drawn, 1 (ace) gets the top color on the stake (blue) and goes first.
 6 gets the bottom color and goes lasts.
-We’ll have 3 courts set up.
-If more than 18 players, we will have two rounds.
+We’ll have 3 or 4 courts set up.
+If more than 24 players, we will have two rounds.
 You don’t have to remember all this, we’ll guide you.